 Working Group/Task Force

 1. Comments or Revision Requests.
-Working groups and task forces must obtain approval from TAC or the governing TAC subcommittee prior to submitting to ERCOT for official posting of new Revision Requests or comments on Revision Requests when TAC or the governing TAC subcommittee is not the next approval authority of such new Revision Requests or comments.
+Working groups and task forces must obtain approval from the governing TAC subcommittee (or TAC if the working group or task force reports directly to TAC) prior to submitting to ERCOT for official posting of new Revision Requests or comments on Revision Requests when the governing TAC subcommittee (or TAC if the working group or task force reports directly to TAC) is not the next approval authority of such new Revision Requests or comments.

 2. Chair and Vice Chair.
 Participants at working group and task force meetings will offer nominations for Chair and Vice Chair which will be subject to approval by TAC or the governing TAC subcommittee.